Last updated on June 20th, 2023

 With a Prime badge, you can sell your products to over 200 million buyers.
 This badge indicates that you're qualified to provide fast and convenient shipping of their orders.
 Prime customers expect fulfillment and delivery to happen within 1-2 days.

-A Prime customer pays for fast and convenient shipping of their orders.
-Having a Prime badge tells them that the fulfillment and delivery of their items can happen in as early as two hours.
-What's more, you’ll do this for free and without any hassle, which non Prime orders can't enjoy.
-If you can address their need for convenience, it can be an advantage for you.
-Before you know it, the millions of visitors on your product page have turned into millions of sure buyers.
+What's more, they are eligible for free shipping, which non-Prime orders can't enjoy.
+If you can address your Prime customers’ need for convenience this way, SFP can be a massive advantage for you.
+Before you know it, the millions of visitors on your product page will convert into sure buyers.

-In the FBA program, Amazon takes care of everything—from picking up your products to delivering them to your customers’ doorsteps and everything in between, including packing and providing customer service.
-That is why it’s a convenient fulfillment option for many online sellers.
+In the FBA program, Amazon takes care of everything—from packing and picking up your products, delivering them to your customer's doorsteps, and providing customer service.

 Amazon FBA sellers think they can just sit back and relax as Amazon does everything for them.
 They could not be more wrong.
 Of course, such convenience comes at a cost.
 And if they are not careful, they will be spending more on FBA than profiting from it.

 For one, FBA fees are subject to change at any time.
 Letting Amazon handle your inventory when it goes stale, or business is slow is impractical.
 Why?
 Because stock sitting in their fulfillment center for longer than six months incurs a long-term storage fee.

 Storage fees are the least of Amazon SFP retailers' worries.
 Although fulfilling orders independently is much more work on your part, you don’t have to pay fees for storage, upkeep, and fulfillment.
 Your profit margin also increases as a result.